wp-plugins/wp-email-template/readme.txt

 == Changelog ==

+= 1.3.4 - 2015/05/20 =
+* Fix - Don't change email content type if the Apply Template setting is switched to OFF

 = 1.3.3 - 2015/05/14 =
 * Tweak - Created new admin panel Tab [ Exclude Emails ] with new Pro Version feature exclude template by subject title settings